Chayanon6409682538/ProjectCS360_foodadvisor/README.md

     1. Downloads Yarn's GPG key and adds it to the system's list of trusted keys, ensuring that packages from the Yarn repository can be verified.

-            curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -

-    2. Adds the Yarn APT repository to your system's sources list, allowing you to install Yarn through the package manager.

-            echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
+            curl --silent --location https://dl.yarnpkg.com/rpm/yarn.repo | sudo tee /etc/yum.repos.d/yarn.repo

-    3. Updates the local package index, so the system is aware of the latest packages available from the newly added Yarn repository.
+    2. Updates the local package index, so the system is aware of the latest packages available from the newly added Yarn repository.

-            sudo apt update
+            sudo yum update

-    4. Installs Yarn, a package manager for JavaScript, using the APT package manager.
+    3. Installs Yarn, a package manager for JavaScript, using the APT package manager.

-            sudo apt install yarn
+            sudo yum install yarn

 After install curl, node, git, and yarn, follow these steps: